jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 ## 1. Identify and understand the problem

 Before we can tame the beast, we must name the beast.
 Figuring out what exactly we're dealing with can be easier said than done, often what appears to be the root cause of your problem is merely a symptom.

 #### Why?

-It's imperative to form a solid understanding of the problem before trying to solve it.

 <p>
   An in depth understanding...
   <ul>
     <li>
+      will help you to <b>isolate</b> the problem.
+    </li>
+    <li>
       <p>makes it easier to ask for help, which (as our Engineering Director at Leaf recently pointed out), can prevent wasting valuable time</p>
       <blockquote class="twitter-tweet"><p lang="en" dir="ltr">7.
 Getting stuck and spending a day figuring out what could have been solved in 10 mins by asking for help.</p>&mdash; Mike Carter (@mcarterj) <a href="https://twitter.com/mcarterj/status/1143626584655650816?ref_src=twsrc%5Etfw">June 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
-    </li>
-    <li>
-      will likely steer you in the right direction.
     </li>
     <li>
       <p>will be beneficial when updating your test coverage to flag and prevent the behaviour in future.</p>